pnnl/ANIMATE/design/api_design.md

 ## Intro

-The ANIMATE application programming iterfaces (APIs) are a collection of functions for performing common tasks with ANIMATE.
+The ANIMATE application programming interfaces (APIs) are a collection of functions for performing common tasks with ANIMATE.
 These APIs are Python methods implementations with stable and well-documented interface.
 These methods are organized into different API categories (as Python classes) based on their functionalities and subjects.

 ## Verification Library API